 Diabetes Prevention Program

-Each of our classes is led by a certified Lifestyle Coach on our staff.
+This program is led by a certified Lifestyle Coach.
 Lifestyle changes don’t happen in a few weeks.
-That’s the reason the online class takes one year, so you have enough time and support to make sure you can keep the changes you make.
+It takes time and support to make sure you can continue the changes you make in the program.

-Compete the form below to speak with one of our registered dietitians to see if this class is right for you:
+Compete the form below to sign up for the program, or to see if this class is right for you:

 Nutrition and Lifestyle Change Services Form